AlexAnzolaJ/html-css-101-cwe-materials/readme.md

 In this section you will be going over the CSS syntax.
 Important concepts to include are:

 - Start by explaining how the syntax differs from HTML.
+- Explain to students that there are three types of CSS: inline (CSS is in the same line at the HTML, internal (CSS is in the same file as the HTML), and external (CSS is in a separate file, but in the same folder as the HTML).
+Industry standard is to create an external CSS file.
+You can display this [website](http://www.w3schools.com/css/css_howto.asp) while you are explaining this concept.
 - You will then transition in to the demo which will include showing students how to connect the HTML file to the external CSS file.